leep-frog/command/docs/basics/args.md

 ## Argument Options

-Arguments also accept a handful of `ArgOpt` modifiers.
+Arguments also accept a handful of `ArgumentOption` modifiers.
 See [the options doc](./options.md) for more details.